 In paragraph F, the answer is found in lines 8-9, “… . . . . even the absence of a sound has been enlisted to express something specific.”

 Here, the absence of a sound = silence, specific = meaningful

 So, the answer is: v (Even silence can be meaningful)

 Questions 33-36: (Summary completion with the given list of words)

-[In this kind of questions candidates are given a summary for one, two or three paragraphs with some fill in the blanks questions.
-As these are fill in the blanks or gaps, there is a condition of writing the answers from the given list of words for each answer and candidates must maintain this condition.
+[In this kind of question candidates get a summary for one, two, or three paragraphs with some fill in the blanks questions.
+As these are fill-in-the-blanks or gaps questions, there is a condition of writing the answers from the given list of words for each answer and candidates must maintain this condition.
 Candidates need to find out the related paragraphs by correctly studying the keywords form the questions.
-Then, they should follow the steps of finding answers for fill in the gaps.
+Then, they should follow the steps of finding answers to fill in the gaps.
 The letters for the words are the answers, so candidates must not put down the words.]

 Title of the summary: The importance of language

 Question 33 and 34 : The wheel is one invention that has had a major impact on __________ aspects of life, but no impact has been as _________ as that of language.